Table of Contents

 - Download an Arizona Medical Power of Attorney Sample

-- The Basics: What is an Arizona Medical Power of Attorney
+- What is an Arizona Medical Power of Attorney

 - Why Should You Have a Medical Power of Attorney?

 - What Decision Making Power Will Your Agent Have?

 - What to Do if You Change Your Mind

 - Completing Your Arizona Medical Power of Attorney